Srikrishnan96/ResearchPedic/README.md

 # ResearchPedic
-## A web app for to connect researchers with their focus groups
+## A web app to connect researchers with their focus groups